Dental Implants – Crookston, MN

 Understanding the Cost of Dental Implants

 The cost of dental implants varies greatly with each patient.
 A few factors come into play when determining the fees such as the number of implants you’re getting, what type of restoration is being placed, and the complexity of the case.
-The first place to start when considering dental implants is a consultation with Dr. Jensen or Dr. Applequist.
+Rest assured that our team will come up with a personalized treatment plan just for you.
+We can also go over your various financing options, such as dental insurance, CareCredit, Lending Club, and our in-house savings plan.

 Dental Implant FAQs